usernayeem/crypto-mania/README.md

 To install this application, follow these steps:

-1. Clone this repository: `git clone https://github.com/usernayeem/crypto-mania`
+1. Clone this repository: `git clone https://github.com/usernayeem/crypto-genius`
-2. Navigate to the project directory: `cd crypto-mania`
+2. Navigate to the project directory: `cd crypto-genius`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`